September 21, 2023

 - Please note, only organizations that can demonstrate a history of doing work serving the populations listed above will be considered for funding.
 At this time we are not prioritizing organizations that are new to programming related to serving these populations

 Foundation staff work with volunteer advisory committee members to review proposals and reach grantmaking decisions.
+For Education & Youth, we are committed to having at least half of our advisory committee be composed of high school and college-aged youth.
 In reviewing grant proposals, the Foundation will use the following evaluation criteria:

 - Organization’s commitment to youth, youth involvement, and youth leadership